thathva/dataset_evaluation/README.md

 # dataset_evaluation
-to evaluate kaggle datasets as a personal skills development
+To evaluate kaggle datasets as a personal skills development Please feel free to recommend or rectifiying any mistakes :)